NikkaLuna/Java-OOP-Multithreading-Docker/README.md

-# Hotel Scheduling Application
+# Java Spring Hotel Scheduling Application

 ## Description

-This project modernized a Hotel scheduling application by integrating a Java Spring backend with an Angular frontend.
-It enabled multilingual support (English and French), diverse currency displays, time zone conversions, and containerization using Docker for efficient cloud deployment.
+The Java Spring Hotel Scheduling Application is a web-based solution that leverages Java Spring Boot as the backend framework and Angular for the frontend development.
+It enables multilingual support (English and French), diverse currency displays, time zone conversions, and containerization using Docker for efficient cloud deployment.

 ## Features